 - Brussels is less expensive to feed yourself and there are more options for feeding yourself WELL.

 - Higher-end accommodation is less expensive in Brussels.

-- The range of accommodation, particularly low-cost options in Amsterdam is greater than Brussels – plus houseboats!
+- The range of accommodation, particularly low-cost options in Amsterdam, is greater than in Brussels – plus houseboats!

 How’s the landscape?